chloealbright/DevHiveMind/_Low Priority Refinement/_CODE/_Organize/Glossary.md

 - **Verbose**: Using more words than necessary to express something.

+- **Convertor:** A utility class responsible for converting data between plain, often raw, format and structured business objects.
+It plays a role in transforming information from a general form to one that aligns with the needs of specific applications or systems.

+- **Serializer:** A utility class focused on converting business objects into a format suitable for storage or transmission, commonly transforming them into a serialized form like JSON or XML.
+This process is crucial for data persistence or communication between different software components.

+- **Deserializer:** A utility class that performs the reverse operation of a serializer.
+It converts serialized data, often in formats like JSON or XML, back into structured business objects.
+Deserialization is essential for reconstructing information after storage or transmission.

+In summary, these terms collectively refer to tools used in software development to manage the conversion of data between raw formats and structured objects, facilitating tasks like storage, communication, and data manipulation.
+Abstraction is suggested to simplify discussions, especially when communicating with non-programmers, by using these terms without delving into technical details.

 ## Logical Call Stack
 In the context of asynchronous programming, a logical call stack refers to a conceptual representation of the execution context of a program.
 Unlike a physical stack(which represents the actual function calls in memory) tied to a specific thread in synchronous programming, a logical stack in asynchronous programming is not bound to a single thread.